-We conducted our audit in accordance with the Standards on Auditing specified under section 143(10) of the Act.
+We conducted our audit in accordance with the 3 Standards on Auditing specified under section 143(10) of the Act.
 Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Consolidated Financial Statements section of our report.
 We are independent of the Holding Company and its associate in accordance with the Code of Ethics issued by the Institute of Chartered Accountants of India ('the ICAI') together with the ethical requirements that are relevant to our audit of the consolidated financial statements under the provisions of the Act and the rules thereunder, and we have fulfilled our other ethical responsibilities in accordance with these requirements and the Code of Ethics.
 We believe that the audit evidence we have obtained together with the audit evidence obtained by the other auditors in terms of their reports referred to in paragraph 15 of the Other Matters section below, is sufficient and appropriate to provide a basis for our opinion.

-4. Key audit matters are those matters that, in our professional judgment and based on the consideration of the reports of the other auditors on separate financial statements of the associate and the Welfare Trust, were of most significance in our audit of the consolidated financial statements of the current period.
-These matters were addressed in the context of our audit of the consolidated financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.

-5. We have determined the matter described below to be the key audit matters to be communicated in our report.
+- 4. Key audit matters are those matters that, in our professional judgment and based on the consideration of the reports of the other auditors on separate financial statements of the associate and the Welfare Trust, were of most significance in our audit of the consolidated financial statements of the current period.
+These matters were addressed in the context of our audit of the consolidated financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters. - 5.
+We have determined the matter described below to be the key audit matters to be communicated in our report.

-Valuation of inventory

-At the balance sheet date 31 March 2023, the Holding Company held inventories comprising of raw materials and components, finished goods, work-in-progress • aggregating to ₹ 673.15 crores as disclosed in note 8 to the accompanying consolidated financial statements of the Holding Company.
-Such inventories are carried at cost or net realisable value whichever is lower, as • per the accounting policy disclosed in note 2.8 to the aforesaid consolidated financial statements.
+Key audit matter How our audit addressed the key audit matter Valuation of inventory Our audit procedures related to valuation of inventory included, but were not limited, to the At the balance sheet date 31 March 2023, the Holding Company held inventories comprising of raw materials following: and components, finished goods, work-in-progress aggregating to ₹ 673.15 crores as disclosed in note 8 to the accompanying consolidated financial statements of the Holding Company.
+Such inventories are carried Company's accounting policy and valuation at cost or net realisable value whichever is lower, as per the accounting policy disclosed in note 2.8 to the aforesaid consolidated financial statements. • Evaluated the design and tested the operating effectiveness of key controls (including IT automated controls) around purchase of inventory, valuation of inventory, computation of overhead, and determination of net realizable value of inventory items.